-The phone screen is typically fairly casual.
+The phone interview is typically fairly casual.
 This is their first chance to get to know you as a candidate.
 So, they likely will be asking you questions about why you are interested in the position, how your background relates to the role, and why you would be a good fit for the company.

 For your technical challenges and onsite technical interviews, you should make sure you are well-prepared by practicing these kinds of problems and timing yourself.
 For engineers, working with a partner in pair programming practice sessions can be especially helpful.
 We have a list of Facebook interview questions that you can use to practice for software engineering, data science, product design, and product management interviews.

 Once you go onsite, you will also have behavioral interviews.
 Once again, you can put your research on company values and mission to work.
 Prepare your responses by writing them down and practicing them in front of a mirror or with a partner.
 We have also compiled a list of behavioral interview questions from top tech companies that you can use to prepare.